Aventures in HellwQrld Presents: Rains Explains Blackjack

 People distrust the shuffle machines and they want a hand shuffle.

-And, B, if we actually were cheating, we are regulated.
+Now this is very silly because A, we have the house edge and B, if we actually were cheating, we are regulated.

 All casinos are regulated by their state gaming commissions.

-And if a casino company has a license in Nevada and then they branch out to other states in America, if the rules of the non-Nevada state are more lax than Nevada's, the company is still held to Nevada standards outside of Nevada.
+If the rules of the non-Nevada state are more lax than Nevada's, the company is still held to Nevada standards outside of Nevada.

 And if the new state is more strict, they're held to the more strict standards.

-But basically, the Nevada standard is the minimum standard.
+But basically the Nevada standard is the minimum standard.

 So if you, and since everyone's got a casino in Nevada, basically their rules are nationwide.